satorici/satori-cli/README.md

 TBC
 ```

-## CI: Add a playbook to be executed with your Github pushes
+## CI: Add a playbook file
-Adding a file named .satori.yml in your root directory, we will be reading your instructions to executed them.
+Adding a file named .satori.yml in your root directory, we will be used by your Github pushes to test your code.
 Lets suppose for example that you created a Hello World application, and you want to know that that will be the output every time you push new code:
 - .satori.yml:
 ```
 test: